NSU-SU19CSE299S02/SU19CSE299S02G07NSU/Readme.md

 ### Virtual Reading Room

-<p>We want to develop an interactive web application which will create an environment/ bridge between student and teacher.
+<p align="justify">We want to develop an interactive web application which will create an environment/ bridge between student and teacher.
 This is a virtual reading room where student will get the opportunity to read the reading materials   given by the faculty member.
 Student and Faculty member can’t meet physically all the times for some reasons.
 In this case, this application will help the faculty and faculty can provide reading task to the student.
 Student can be read the file uploaded by the faculty members.
 The virtual reading room helps the faculty member to create the report that a student has read the reading materials or not.
 It also shows how many times a student has read the given file.</p>

 ### Features: